AlkayidAli/NIX-Workshop/README.md

 npm install
 ```

-make sure you provide your api key in the .env file.
+make sure you provide your api key in the .env file, in the same format as the .env.example file.
 I did not share mine for security reasons.

 make sure that the address has no process already in use on the same port, if so make sure to kill it.